 The revolutionary changes in geospatial technology and applications and the growing visibility of geospatial technology across all sectors of the global economy are leading public sector agencies to realign their geospatial strategies and investments to meet the needs of newly geospatial-savvy information consumers.
 More and more, citizens expect government to provide geospatial data and services to them in their specific areas of interest.
 As the public sector faces the challenge of doing more with less, the smart, strategic use of shared, enterprise geospatial technologies provides significant opportunities for efficiencies.
-Key challenges and opportunities for the geospatial community include the following:
+Key opportunities and challenges for the geospatial community include the following:

-- The Federal government plays an important role in providing leadership, policy development, and facilitation of the broad range of organizations and interests involved in the geospatial community.
+- The Federal Government plays an important role in providing leadership, policy development, and facilitation of the broad range of organizations and interests involved in the geospatial community.
 This leadership role has been identified by stakeholders as a critical responsibility. - The geospatial community holds a shared value in the importance of standards, data sharing, partnerships, and collaboration to solve real issues.
-The diverse geospatial community relies on the FGDC's leadership for metadata guidance and the coordination of standards. - Execution and enforcement of OMB Circular A-16 responsibilities have been identified as challenges for the Federal community.
+The diverse geospatial community relies on the FGDC's leadership for metadata guidance and the coordination of standards. - Execution and enforcement of OMB Circular A-16 responsibilities have been identified as challenges for the Federal geospatial community.
 The task of building the NSDI and the accomplishment of A-16 responsibilities has not always been aligned with agency missions.
-In difficult budgetary times, ensuring agency accountability for A-16 responsibilities is a significant challenge. - It is difficult to quantify the entire magnitude of geospatial investment across the NSDI partner community because these investments are typically integrated into other programs and services.
-Moreover, geospatial data management is not fully integrated into Federal IT management processes, and many programs that have geospatial components are not visible through existing IT management processes. - With the expanded use of geospatial data and services, new challenges are arising for the Federal geospatial community.
-It has been difficult to express the value and benefit of Federal investments in providing geospatial data and services when the public can readily access a great deal of geospatial information managed by both the public and private sectors through Webbased applications and hand-held devices.
-In addition, technology adoption and policy development by the Federal government often cannot keep up with the speed of the innovative changing technology.
+With Federal agencies and partner organizations facing difficult budget situations, ensuring agency accountability for A-16 responsibilities will continue to be a significant challenge. - It is difficult to quantify the entire magnitude of geospatial investment across the Federal geospatial community because these investments are typically dispersed across multiple programs and services.
+Moreover, geospatial data management is not fully integrated into Federal IT management processes, and many programs that have geospatial components are not visible through existing IT management and budgeting processes. - With the expanded use of geospatial data and services, new challenges are arising for the Federal geospatial community.
+It has been difficult to express the value and benefit of Federal investments in providing geospatial data and services when the public can readily access a great deal of geospatial information managed by both the public and private sectors through Web-based applications and hand-held devices.
+In addition, technology adoption and policy development by Federal agencies often cannot keep up with the speed of the innovative changing technology.
 The role of the Federal sector is evolving and the Federal geospatial community will have to be agile and flexible to accommodate and adapt to these changing roles.

-The geospatial technology field is at a remarkable point in its evolution, presenting an opportunity to rethink the deployment and use of these resources across the Federal government, and to enhance our ability to solve problems using geographic information while ultimately saving time and money.
-This Plan provides a new set of goals, objectives, and actions to advance Federal geospatial programs in light of the changing state of geospatial technology and capabilities.
+The geospatial technology field is at a remarkable point in its evolution, presenting an opportunity to rethink the deployment and use of these resources across the Federal sector, and to enhance our ability to solve problems using geographic information while ultimately saving time and money.
+This plan provides a new set of goals, objectives, and actions to advance Federal geospatial programs in light of the changing state of geospatial technology and capabilities.